-If your Acer hard drive has been used up 80% or higher, it’s time for clean up.
+If your Acer hard drive has been used up 80% or higher, it’s time for a clean-up.

-When that happens, you’ll notice your Acer laptop to be more sluggish.
+When that happens, you’ll notice your Acer laptop starts to be more sluggish.

 5. Outdated Hardware

-Pro tip: Before you start installing any new parts, be sure to check this YouTube video or this iFixIt guide for more information.
+Before you start installing any new parts, make sure to check this YouTube video or this iFixit guide for more information.

 That’s all we want to share about how to make an Acer laptop run faster.

-Let us know what other techniques you discovered, or do you have any questions about the tips introduced above, either way, leave a comment below.
+Let us know what other techniques you discovered and worked to speed up your laptop, or you have any questions about the tips introduced above, either way, leave a comment below.